 2. You need great photography

 If you scroll through the feeds of some of the most popular Instagram accounts they all have one thing in common, great photography.
 With so many photos being uploaded everyday, there is no room for lackluster photography.
 Invest in a decent camera that will give you great quality photos.
 Also give thought to doing a batch photo shoot where you take a bunch of images.
 You may even take enough to fill your feed for a month.
 By doing this, you can schedule your Instagram posts for the entire month in one shot.
-It is also a great idea to sprinkle in some real-time photos too.
+This helps with productivity levels and you will have more free time to put towards other marketing goals.

 3. Come up with the right mix of content